Ferries Bali

 The duration of the trip to Bali depends on the departure port.
 Indicatively:

-- From the Gili Islands to Bali, the fastest route connects Gili Air with the port of Serangan, and it takes approximately 30 minutes.
+- From the Gili Islands to Bali, the fastest route is from Gili Trawangan to Padang Bai, and it takes approximately 1.5 hr.

-- From Lombok, the fastest route is from Bangsal to Serangan in Bali, which takes about 10 minutes.
+- From Lombok to Bali, the fastest route is from Senggigi to the port of Padang Bai, which takes about 1 hr 15 min.

-No, high-speed ferries to Bali do not have a car deck, so you cannot bring your car or motorcycle with you.
+No, the high-speed ferries to and from Bali do not have car decks, so you cannot bring your car or motorbike with you.

 Find detailed answers to all your questions about ferry ticket changes, cancellations and refunds.